 I noticed guards always appeared in break areas several minutes before the clock ran out to tell everyone the break was over.
 Technically it wasn’t, but as they explained, the way back to the workshop took two to three minutes.

 That’s why on a 10-minute break no one could relax or even smoke a cigarette properly — even if we couldn’t see them, we could always feel the security there, right over our shoulders.

 The factory’s main door is locked for most of the day and was only open during the 40-minute lunch break.
-On short breaks, we couldn’t leave the factory and were only permitted to smoke in a little area in the inner yard.
+On short breaks, we couldn’t leave the factory and were only permitted to smoke in a little area in the inner courtyard.

-For lunch we went to the kitchen.
+For lunch, we went to the kitchen.
 But the fact that it was a kitchen, was, at least for us, nothing but decoration — we weren’t allowed to cook there.